afunnydev/tinysociety/content/articles/2020-06-29-tiny-house-on-wheels-or-vanlife.md

 So, should you choose a THoW or a van?
 Well, it all comes down to what you're looking for.

-If you're into traveling or moving frequently, a van is the logical choice.
+If you're into traveling or moving frequently, a van is a logical choice.
 If you need more space, you should probably settle for a THoW.
 In any case, make sure to budget well, and don't be shy to try one out before deciding what's best for you.